 4. Meet your own needs too

 Megan Dalla-Camina: Stop being so hard on yourself.
 It’s OK to admit that it’s hard, this raising of little humans.
 Remind yourself that you’re doing your best and create space to look after yourself.
+Self care is crucial for you to be a good mother.
 Making time for a bath, reading your favourite book, having some quiet time in nature or catching up with a girlfriend who makes you laugh, are all important ways to nurture yourself.
 Make sure that you aren’t neglecting what you need and what you love while you’re tending to your children.
 The more restored you are, the more you have to give to them.

 Megan Jaworski: Being vulnerable takes enormous courage.
 That’s why it’s so important to let go of the worry of what others think of you and demonstrate self-compassion.
 It might not come naturally at first, which is why it’s important to make it a daily practice.
 You can begin by starting with these mantras: